jaydenhubb/User_Auth_RESTAPI/README.md

 * 500 Internal Server Error: In case of database errors.

 ## Authentication Middleware
-The API uses an authentication middleware to verify the provided authentication token for protected routes.
+The API uses jsonwebtoken authentication middleware to verify users visiting protected routes.
 ## Test
 To test the login and signup route
   - run ***npm run test***